PetrAPConsulting/image2md/README.md

 ## Structured Images to Markdown Converter

 This tool automatically converts batch of images containing structured data (tables, formulas, graphs, diagrams, flowcharts, etc.) into markdown format.
 Markdown files are suitable for RAG pipeline.
-Tool uses either top tier Anthropic's models or free Mistral AI's vision Pixtral or Mistral Small models via API to analyze images and create detailed markdown descriptions based on included robust system prompt.
+Tool uses either top tier Anthropic's models or very cheap Mistral AI's vision Pixtral or Mistral Small models via API to analyze images and create detailed markdown descriptions based on included robust system prompt.

 ## Prerequisites

 Before you start, you need to have:
 1. Python installed on your computer (version 3.7 or higher)
 2. An Anthropic API key (get it from [Anthropic's console](https://console.anthropic.com/dashboard))
-3. An Mistral API key when using Pixtral model (get it from [Mistral's console](https://console.mistral.ai/api-keys/))
+3. An Mistral API key (get it from [Mistral's console](https://console.mistral.ai/api-keys/))

 ## Installation Steps